BeppiMenozzi/Knob/README.md

 But the rotating knob has a lot of advantages over other radio-buttons, seek bars or other selectors:

 * It's usage is immediately clear to the user, because it also exists in the physical world
-* It has an immediate graphical display of the current value, the number of choices and where the value is in the overall range
+* It has an immediate graphical indication of the current value, the number of choices and where the value is in the overall range
-* It docks in a very small space
-* It requires the same space no matter how many choices are there, and it can adapt itself when the number of choices changes
-* Using swipe gestures it allows to change values very quickly
+* It docks in a very small space: it requires the same space no matter how many choices are there, and it can adapt itself when the amount changes.
+Furthermore, swipe gestures allow to change values very quickly, using the entire screen for the gesture, but only a tiny zone of it for the graphics.
-* Works fine also with few choices, as a multi-state toggle:
+* Works fine also with few choices, as a multi-state toggle.
 <br><br>
 Possible usages are:
-* Replacement for a radio button, with 3 up to dozen of choices
+* Replacement for a radio button, with 2 up to dozen of choices
-* Replacement for a integer value input, with large ranges up to hundreds
+* Replacement for a integer value input or seek bar, with large ranges up to hundreds
 * Replacement for a ViewPager indicator, for fast scrolling pages without using an entire line of the screen

 <i>This version is still in beta and still misses a number of features that are going to be added in the next future.</i><br><br>